oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    ```
       {{% /expand%}}

-   - Another option for deploying this sample's Ingresses is to `kubectl apply -f` each of the Ingress YAML files that are already included in the sample source `/tmp/mii-sample/ingresses` directory:
+   - Another option for deploying this sample's Ingresses is to run `kubectl apply -f` on each of the Ingress YAML files that are already included in the sample source `/tmp/mii-sample/ingresses` directory:

       {{%expand "Click here for details." %}}
    ```